ScottLogic/blog/_posts/2025-09-25-beyond-the-ui.md

 ---
-title: "Beyond the UI":How API Testing and WireMock Powered Our Data Migration at Cube
+title: Beyond the UI - How API Testing and WireMock Powered Our Data Migration at Cube
-date: "2025-09-25T00:00:00Z"
+date: 2025-09-25T00:00:00Z
-categories:
--
 tags:
 - SoftwareEngineering
 - BackendTesting